M374LX/alexvsbus-java/README.md

 On Android, the Back button has the same effect as Escape.

-Touchscreen buttons always appear on Android, while these can be enabled on PC by using the command line option ``--touch``.
+Touchscreen buttons appear by default on Android, while these can be enabled on PC by using the command line option ``--touch``.
 Dialog items can also be selected by touching them.

 ## Downloading